 Not applicable.
-The Fund will not make any investments in sustainable investments with a social objective.
+The Fund will not make any sustainable investments and the Master Fund does not commit to sustainable investments with a social objective.

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?